Origanum x majoricum

 Annuals, Herbs, Perennials

-Hybrid between Origanum majorana and O. vulgare.
-Grows 1 to 2 ft. tall and wide, with wider, greener leaves than sweet marjoram.
+Hybrid between O. majorana and O. vulgare.
+Grows to 1–2 ft. tall and wide, with wider, greener leaves than sweet marjoram.
 The preferred culinary marjoram, this is often grown as an annual.